Dabrafenib

 Effects on ability to drive and use machines

 Dabrafenib has minor influence on the ability to drive and use machines.
 The clinical status of the patient and the adverse reaction profile of dabrafenib should be borne in mind when considering the patient’s ability to perform tasks that require judgement, motor or cognitive skills.
-Patients should be made aware of the potential for fatigue and eye problems to affect these activities.
+Patients should be made aware of the potential for fatigue, dizziness or eye problems to affect these activities.

 Adverse reactions